Executive Summary

 Thailand continues to operationalize its PDPA with sector-specific guidance, including explicit requirements for AI-driven profiling in financial services and healthcare.

 For DPOs, the risk calculation has shifted.
-Getting consent wrong doesn't just create legal exposure — it creates operational chaos when systems must be paused, retrained, or data purged following enforcement action.
+Getting consent wrong doesn't just create legal exposure.
+It creates operational chaos when systems must be paused, retrained, or data purged following enforcement action.

 Definitions and Scope